theory/justatheory/content/post/postgres/abi-api-guidance.md

 title: "Patch: Postgres ABI and API Guidance"
 slug: abi-api-guidance
 date: 2024-06-27T18:05:04Z
-lastMod: 2024-06-27T18:05:04Z
+lastMod: 2024-11-14T23:24:23Z
 description: |
-  Dear Postgres extension developers: Please review and give feedback on the proposed patch adding ABI and API Guidance to the C language documentation.
+  Dear Postgres extension developers: Please review and give feedback on the proposed patch adding ABI and API guidance to the C language documentation.
 tags: [Postgres, Extensions, Patch, ABI, API]
 type: post
 ---

+> [!NOTE] Update 2011-11-14
+>
+> I forgot to update this post at the time, but on July 31, [Peter Eisentraut]
+> committed [the patch][patch] adding ABI and API guidance to the C language
+> documentation.
+I only noticed because [today's releases] contained a
+> modified ABI that broke a number of extensions.
+See the [hackers thread] for
+> details.

+> [!TIP] TL;DR
+>
-TL;DR: If you're a Postgres extension developer interested in understanding what to expect from core API and ABI stability, please review and give feedback on [this patch][patch] (or [pull request]) adding ABI and API Guidance to the documentation.
+> If you're a Postgres extension developer interested in understanding what to
+> expect from core API and ABI stability, please review and give feedback on
+> [this patch][patch] (or [pull request]) adding ABI and API Guidance to the
+> documentation.

 ----